Showing posts with label mortal engines. Show all posts

 infernal devices ian mcque cover

-Note the lonely, Gollemsqe, Shrike
+Note the lonely, Golem-esque, Shrike

 Infernal Devices by Philip Reeve

-Infernal Devices has been shortlisted for several awards, including the Whitbread Children's Book Award in 2003, and it won the Nestle Children's Book Prize Gold Award in the same year.
-The novel's critical and commercial success cemented Reeve's reputation as one of the most exciting and innovative authors in the YA fantasy genre.
+Infernal Devices was shortlisted for the Whitbread Children's Book Award in 2003 and won the Nestlé Children's Book Prize Gold Award that same year.
+The Guardian praised Reeve's ability to create complex and convincing characters, stating that "Reeve's characters are real people with flaws and complexities that make them feel authentic and relatable."
+This critical and commercial success cemented Reeve's reputation as one of the most innovative authors in the YA genre.

 About the author Jimmy Jangles